helix-bridge/relayer/README.md

 ## Description

-Helix relayer is a client to run the LnBridge(Liquidate Node Bridge) to relay message from source chain to target chain supported by helix.
-You can use it to relay message and get reward from the fee payed by users.
+The Helix Relayer is a client designed to facilitate the operation of the LnBridge (Liquidate Node Bridge) by relaying messages from the source chain to the target chain.
+This relayer allows you to efficiently transmit messages and receive rewards from the fees paid by users.

-The relayer periodically retrieves user transaction data from the helix indexer service, and when it finds a transaction that needs to be relayed, it calculates the transaction execution fee and compares it to the fee paid by the user, and if there is enough profit, it performs the relay operation.
+The relayer functions by periodically fetching user transaction data from the Helix indexer service.
+When it identifies a transaction that requires relaying, it proceeds to perform the relay operation.

 ## Installation